Beacons View, near Monmouth

 Walk through heathland and woodland

-Set in the heart of the South Wales valleys, Cwm Carn Forest is easy to reach from the M4.
+Set in the heart of the South Wales valleys, Cwm Carn Forest is easy to reach from the M4 and is home to a forest drive, mountain bike trails and walking routes.

-The Forestry Commission started to plant trees in the hills around Cwmcarn village in the 1920s and this former mining area is now home to a range of facilities for visitors.
+The Forestry Commission started to plant trees in the hills around Cwmcarn village in the 1920s.

 Visitor facilities in Cwm Carn Forest include: